 The audio in Ys VIII: Lacrimosa of Dana is pretty spot on.
 The music is really cool and fits the mood and setting perfectly at all moments.
 Even as you hear the same tracks repeatedly over your 50+ hours spent playing this game, you will never grow tired of it, and it works effectively as background rather than forcing overt attention to its notes.
 The in game sounds such as combat, environment, and so on area also spot on.
 This was exceptionally well crafted.

 The voice-over work however was easily Ys VIII: Lacrimosa of Dana only real flaw.
-It wasn’t terrible, but it was more parse than I would have liked, and I really don’t understand the decision to not completely voice Adol Christin.
-He gets a few mumbles and the occasional sentence, but mostly, he is a silent protagonist, which is a shame since his written dialogue wold make for some great voice work.
+It wasn’t terrible, but it was more sparse than I would have liked, and I really don’t understand the decision to not completely voice Adol Christin.
+He gets a few mumbles and the occasional sentence, but mostly, he is a silent protagonist, which is a shame since his written dialogue would make for some great voice work.

 Overall, and despite the pedestrian voice work, I still think the audio tracks taken as a whole were marvelous.